sethusaim/wafer-fault-kubernetes/README.md

 - Docker is used for container builds
 - Infrastructure is managed by using terraform
 - Jenkins is used as CI tool
+- Ansible is used as configuration management tool
+- Prometheus is used for metrics collection
+- Grafana is used for metrics visulization
 - Argo CD for continuous delivery tool

 ### Algorithms Used